Are you part of the 90% majority of people who don’t consume enough fruits and vegetables each day?

 They may also help balance out the acid-forming foods in your diet, such as commercially produced meats, eggs and dairy, processed foods, breads, cereals, sweetened foods and beverages, like coffee, black tea, alcohol and soft drinks.

-Artificial sweeteners, breads and cereals are extremely acid forming, but all of these acid foods can affect your body’s ability to maintain its acid-base balance or pH within its optimal range.
+Artificial sweeteners, breads and cereals are extremely acid forming, but all of these acidic foods can affect your body’s ability to maintain its acid-base balance or pH within its optimal range.

-Organic Fermented Greens – One Easy Way to Get More Green Foods Into Your Diet
+Organic Fermented Greens – One Easy Way to Get More Organic Green Foods into Your Diet

-- Contains a broad array of green foods
+Contains a broad array of organic green foods and superfoods.

-- Delicious flavor when simply mixed with just water, avoiding that common “green” taste
+Have a delicious flavor when simply mixed with just water, avoiding that common “green” taste.

-- Easy to mix with shakes, smoothies or any beverage of your choice
+Is easy to mix with shakes, smoothies or any beverage of your choice, while the capsules are perfect for travel.

-Organic Fermented Greens contains five special blends for a total of 23 botanicals:
+Organic Fermented Greens contains five special organic blends for a total of 23 botanicals:

 We’ve talked about how grasses and green vegetables can support your overall health.
 Let’s take a closer look at three of the blends in Organic Fermented Greens…